Joost van Bleiswijk

 ‘I find it interesting to work with construction methods to create techniques that work as a dogma for my designs.
 Form follows construction!’

 The objects all have a classic and iconic feel.
 This is because I draw inspiration from the past and look over hundreds of years of product design.
 A lot of archetypes and conclusions of shapes lie in those years.
-After collecting hundreds of images I create contemporary versions of forgotten objects such as a writing desk, standing clock, hourglass and a chessboard.
+After collecting hundreds of images, I create contemporary versions of forgotten objects such as a writing desk, standing clock, hourglass and a chessboard.
 I choose the items with great care.
-It’s not only the style of design and the archetypical feel I find very important, but also the object itself.
-I therefore choose objects that tell a story, like an hourglass, a standing clock or a chessboard.’
+It’s not only the style of design and the archetypical feel I find very important, but also the object itself.’

 About the way of working:

 Joost van Bleiswijk attaches great value to his freedom as designer: the freedom to be as personal as he likes without being distracted by a customer’s wishes.
 Or the freedom to spend an extensive amount of time on a series of products: ‘You have to learn to excel at something’, says Joost.
 And it is only during those long-term projects that it is possible for him to truly specialise in design, technique and construction.
 Only then will material become like putty in his hands.

 According to Joost, the greatest trend should be the absence of a trend; that people don’t buy something just because it happens to be in fashion, or because they believe they may need it - but because they have simply fallen in love with a design.
 And if this is so, it should last them a lifetime.
 Joost wants to make only products that are timeless: ‘But that’s not something you can strive for, it just happens.’